-From the commencement date of the Companies Act 2014 (1 June 2015), applications for an extension of time to file an annual return can be made through the District Court as per section 343(5) of the Act.
-The costs of making an application to the District Court are far less than the High Court (which is currently the court prescribed).
+Since the commencement date of the Companies Act 2014 (1 June 2015), applications for an extension of time to file an annual return can be made through the District Court as per section 343(5) of the Act.
+The costs of making an application to the District Court are far less than the High Court.
 The District Court will (on notice to the Registrar) hear applications for an extension of time to file the annual return and may make an Order extending the time to file.
 Where a company files such an Order with the CRO within 28 days of the Order being made, and subsequently files the annual return within the extra time specified by the District Court, the documents will be deemed by the CRO to have been received on time.
 As a result, the consequences of late filing (late filing penalties / loss of audit exemption) will not apply to that annual return.
 Please see Information Leaflet 39 for more information.

-Consequently, since 1 June 2015 CRO no longer engages in correspondence with companies appealing the application of penalties as a result of the late filing of an annual return.
+Since June 2015 CRO does not engage in correspondence with companies appealing the application of penalties as a result of the late filing of an annual return.
 Instead, companies who need more time to file their annual return should make an application to the District Court in the district court area where their registered office is situated.

 CRO receives regular requests from companies to treat annual returns lost or delayed in the post as received on time.